CSVAD/philip/projects/finalProject/proposal.md

 * Use the webcam to bring in an image to draw over.
 * Apply vertex filters to bring additional movement to your doodles.

+* BONUS: export to grid of frames for plotting

 ## Implementation challenges

 * creating and storing animation frames